Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Lipoic acid

 Lipoic acid, also known as alpha-lipoic acid (ALA), is a naturally occurring antioxidant that is found in many foods and is also produced by the body.
-Research has shown that lipoic acid may have potential benefits for lifespan extension.
+Research has shown that lipoic acid may have potential benefits to increase lifespan.

 One study conducted on mice found that lipoic acid supplementation increased the lifespan of the mice by up to 50%.
 The study also showed that lipoic acid supplementation reduced oxidative damage to DNA, which is believed to be a major contributor to aging.